 - The Project will be within the declared limits of the state underwater lease of the MBPG.
-There will be no land acquisition and resettlement required; no affected assets and/or persons on site; no indigenous peoples or communities affected. - · Potential social benefits, include - (a) more convenient port facilities (i.e., safer loading and unloading area for passengers and cargo); more convenient access from port area to informal market, transit housing, and its surroundings; (b) employment/livelihood opportunities during construction and - operations, including tourism-related opportunities; - (c) indirect impact on mobility of people accessing basic services (i.e., health, education, etc.) and business services (i.e., commercial, banking)
+There will be no land acquisition and resettlement required; no affected assets and/or persons on site; no indigenous peoples or communities affected. - · Potential social benefits, include - (a) more convenient port facilities (i.e., safer loading and unloading area for passengers and cargo); more convenient access from port area to informal market, transit housing, and its surroundings; - informal market, transit housing, and its surroundings; (b) employment/livelihood opportunities during construction and operations, including tourism-related opportunities; - (c) indirect impact on mobility of people accessing basic services (i.e., health, education, etc.) and business services (i.e., commercial, banking) in town center.

-Stakeholder feedback: While project benefits are noted, the project can only provide a small impact or a piece-meal solution to the larger requirement to develop a comprehensive/integrated/climate-resilient development plan for the entire provincial wharf and foreshore area of Sanderson Bay.
+Stakeholder feedback: While project benefits are noted, the project can only provide a small impact or a piece-meal solution to the larger requirement to develop a comprehensive/integrated/climate-resilient development plan for the entire provincial whief and foreshore area of Sanderson Bay.

-Design Options Potential Social Issues/Impacts Option 3: Replacement with a similar but climate proofed wharf The position of the approach wharf from landside may be too close to the provincial jetty, limiting the maneuvering/positioning of vessels for both the main wharf and provincial jetty; does not provide access to small vessels/dinghies.
+Design Options Potential Social Issues/Impacts Option 3: Replacement with a similar but climate proofed wharf The position of the approach wharf from landside may be too close to the provincial jetts, limiting the maneuvering/positioning of vessels for both the main wharf and provincial jetty; does not provide access to small vessels/dinghies.
 (Note 1) Option 4: Replacement with a climate proofed wharf with a dropped mar section The position of the approach wharf may be too close from landside to the provincial jetty, limiting the maneovering/positioning of vescels for both the main wharf and provincial jetty.
-[Note 1] The dropped split level rear wharf provide access to small vessels/dinghies, for easier movement of passengers/cargo.
+(Note 1) The dropped split level rear wharf provide access to small vessels/dinghies, for easier movement of passengers/cargo.
 Provision of ramps and stairs offers more convenient and safer access for loading/unloading of vulnerable passengers (i.e., patients in wheelchair, critical/emergency case patients, PWDs, elderly, pregnant women, children, etc.), especially those being transported by dinghies/small vessels.

-Component - Statisholder Recognised attems Provincial Whard Moveble safety/security railing along the port deck Design of what to allow small vessely/displays to dock Access ramp connecting to small boats/displays to dock Access ramp connecting to small boats/displays (a.e., hinge type floating ramp) for passengen, especially patients in wheelchair, critical/emergency case patients, patients in wheelchair, pregnar women, elderly, PMDs, etc. What'l deck lighting Separate system for loading/unfoeding passengent and cargo Consider designating or util shore mooning facility/anthonys an light principle and shore mooning facility/anthonys are light principle, large passenger basis can anthoty/moor offshore to give very for other boats.
-Integrate project with the overall physical master planning of the landenon Bay Area, consolidating initiatives by the provincial government and funding agencies (b.e., World Bark, RCA, AOSI) government and funding agencies (b.e., World Bark, RCA, AOSI) 200m access mad Concrete pavement Designated pedestrian access/foot path Street lights Well-designed distinger system Concrete paving of access roads surrounding the informal market and transit hotel
+Project Components Statish older Recommendations Provincial Wharf Moveble selety/security railing along the port deck Design of wheth to allow small vessels/displies to dock Access ramp connecting to small boats/displies (i.e., hinge type floating ramp) for passengen, especially patients in wheelchair, critical/emergency case patients, patients in wheelchair, pregnant somen, elderly, PWDs, etc. Whart/deck lighting Separate system for loading/uniositing passengers and cargo Consider designating as off shore mooning facility/anchorage are just it fusting marken; to relative congestion at the whart/jeiny efter officeding, large passenger basts are anchor/moor offshore to give very for other boats.
+Integrate project with the overall physical master planning of the 200m access mad Sandenter lies Area, consolidating initiatives by the provincial government and funding agencies (i.e., World Bank, IICA, ADB) Concerts pavernent Designated pedestrian access/foot path Street lights Well-designed drainage updem Concerts paving of access roads sumpanding the informal market and travail hotel